webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 For example [[dom/events/abort]] or [[dom/methods/moveTo]].
 For members, these lack any description of the objects that encapsulate them in the URL, though the reference to the parent object is maintained in the content via the "Applies to" template.

-Also, within named subtrees of the dom/apis, interstitials are used to distinguish methods and properties as well as events.
+Also, within named subtrees of the dom/apis, interstitials are used to distinguish methods, properties, and events.
 For example, [[dom/apis/audio-video/properties/type]].

 In the [[WPD:Creating_API_pages|API Project]] we decided to eliminate these member interstitials as being unnecessary.
 We can follow the same reasoning for the DOM APIs.